luimu64/nitro-spoof/README.md

 I didn't bother setting the up the repo properly so there is no pgp

+## Escaping emojis

+If you want to prevent the plugin from replacing specific emoji (to use NQN for example), you can prepend the emoji with '\\' character.
+If you wish to also prevent NQN picking up the emoji use two of them.

 ## Cons:
 - if emoji is put in message with text the link will be visible
 - size scales resolution instead of the actual size resulting in pixelated images if size is set too small